 Check the underside of the roof for missing or damaged insulation.
 Damaged insulation can indicate problems with shingles and underlay materials that you might not see as easily from the outside.
 A major job that your roof performs is draining rainfall properly.

-You also must consider the condition of the gutters and downspouts around your property.
+It would be best if you also considered the condition of the gutters and downspouts around your property.
 When gutters leak or downspouts spray water, the sides of your house can become saturated.
 This can create the perfect environment for numerous problems.
 The downspouts must deposit rainwater from the roof several feet away from the base of your house.
 Drainage that occurs near the home can start problems below the soil.

-These two components of your home protect it from the elements but are one of the most common places house inspectors locate serious problems.
+These two components of your home protect it from the elements but are among the most common places house inspectors locate serious problems.
 Making sure they are in excellent shape can take a lot of stress out of the equation.

 6. Don’t Skip the Foundation